Embed This Data

 - FDI Inflow:

-The economy of the Solomon Islands is heavily dependent on forestry and suffers from a lack of economic dynamism.
-Poor infrastructure and an onerous regulatory environment impede expansion and diversification of the productive base.
-The financial system remains rudimentary, lacking the capacity to provide sufficient credit for entrepreneurial activity.
+The economy of the Solomon Islands continues to be heavily dependent on forestry and suffers from a lack of dynamism.
+Poor infrastructure and an underdeveloped regulatory environment impede expansion and diversification of the productive base.
+The financial system remains rudimentary and lacks the capacity to provide sufficient credit for entrepreneurial activity.

 - 2016 Economic Freedom Score: 47 (no change)

 - Regional Ranking: 37th in the Asia–Pacific Region

 - Notable Successes: Trade Freedom and Monetary Freedom

 - Concerns: Rule of Law, Investment Freedom, and Management of Public Finance